dyspop/responsysrest/README.md

 #### Retrieve a member of a profile list based on query attribute

-    r.get_member_of_list_by_id(list_name, record_id, context, interact.api_url, query_attribute, fields)
+    client.get_member_of_list_by_attribute(list_name, record_id, query_attribute, fields)

 Returns the record data for the record provided.
-Takes six arguments, but requires `list_name`, `record_id`, `context` and `interact.api_url`.
-The list name is that which you want to find the record from in your Responsys Interact instance.
+Requires `list_name`, `record_id`.
+The list name is that which you want to find the record from within your Responsys Interact instance.
 The record id is the specific id you wish to use to identify the record.
 The query attribute is the type of id that you are using to retreive the record.
+If you don't specify it's assumed to be Customer ID.
 The available options are:

 | Option  | Meaning  |
 |---|---|